MicrosoftDocs/cpp-docs/docs/standard-library/optional-class.md

 ## <a name="optional"></a> optional::optional

 Constructs an object of type `optional`.
+Also includes a destructor.

 ```cpp
 constexpr optional() noexcept;